 There are several formats your live event can take, but the most common are trade shows, conferences, meetups or customer appreciation events.

 Trade shows bring together individuals and companies in a particular industry or profession and are often used for lead generation and building brand awareness.

 Because there are many businesses present at trade shows, it’s important to think about how to make your brand stand out.
-If you’re a sponsor with a booth, it’s important to think about the layout and location of your booth.

 Conferences are company-specific events, generally put on by enterprises that have a sizeable and engaged customer base, to deliver information about new product offerings or for educational purposes.
 The most common example is a user summit.